Skip to content

 Explore the Model Structure

-• Therefore, various filters are available on the left side of the GUI to adjust the clarity, e.g. with the help of three different aggregation steps.
+• Various filters are available on the left side of the GUI to adjust the clarity.
 The filters are:

 • Sectors: choose the sectors you want to display

-• Mapping: choose the algorithm you want to use to display the graphs out of three different possibilities:
+• Mapping: choose the algorithm you want to use to generate the graphs:

 • Click here to find the corresponding data